codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

 </tr>
 </table>

 <sup><span id="commit-author-date">1</span></sup>: Pulse uses the commit author's date since it's more accurate.
-The committer date can be changed (e.g.: rebases) and stop reflecting the real creation date of the change.
+The committer date can be changed (for example, with a rebase) and stop reflecting the real creation date of the change.

 <sup><span id="deployment-teams">2</span></sup>: Adding a new team or changing the composition of a team on GitHub only affects new data starting from that moment and doesn't have an immediate impact on the dashboards.
 Also, deleted teams on GitHub are still visible in Pulse.